 I have a DVD on this topic.
 It’s called “The Crime Of Aggression: Condemned By The Law Of Nature And Nature’s God.”
 Find it here:

 In my mind, it is no coincidence that Trump has suddenly decided to join the War Party.
-After Trump betrayed General Michael Flynn and Stephen Bannon (signaling everyone close to him that he will quickly throw anyone under the bus no matter how loyal they are to him–and to the principles he articulated on the campaign trail–and that his word is absolutely meaningless; not to mention the fact that Flynn and Bannon were the two guys Trump appointed to ostensibly keep an eye on “the swamp”), he immediately took counsel from two of his warmongering CFR appointees, General Herbert McMaster and K.T.
+After Trump betrayed General Michael Flynn and Stephen Bannon (signaling everyone close to him that he will quickly throw anyone under the bus no matter how loyal they are to him–and to the principles, he articulated on the campaign trail–and that his word is absolutely meaningless; not to mention the fact that Flynn and Bannon were the two guys Trump appointed to ostensibly keep an eye on “the swamp”), he immediately took counsel from two of his warmongering CFR appointees, General Herbert McMaster and K.T.
 McFarland.
-And never lose sight of the fact that Zionist son-in-law Jared Kurshner is the man who, for all intents and purposes, is overseeing Trump’s entire cabinet and overall foreign policy.
+And never lose sight of the fact that Zionist son-in-law Jared Kushner is the man who, for all intents and purposes, is overseeing Trump’s entire cabinet and overall foreign policy.

-Bombing Syria and escalating global military aggression is EXACTLY what Hillary Clinton would have done had she been elected President.
+Bombing Syria and escalating global military aggression are EXACTLY what Hillary Clinton would have done had she been elected President.
 Although, I’m not sure she would have done it as quickly as Trump.
 And you can count on this: if this was President Clinton bombing Syria instead of President Trump, “conservative” radio talk show hosts, websites, and publications would NOT be giving her a pass on it like they are Trump.
-It seems that’s why the gamemakers let neocon Republicans win elections: they are the ones who are better able to take America into hot wars.
+It seems that’s why the game makers let neocon Republicans win elections: they are the ones who are better able to take America into hot wars.
 “Conservatives” will let a Bush or a Trump do in the war department what they would never let a Clinton or an Obama do.
 And we MUST face it: talk is indeed cheap.
 Donald Trump has proven that he is just another neocon warmonger.